wmaduro/blogr-nextjs-prisma/README.md

 # Fullstack Authentication Example with Next.js and NextAuth.js

-final version of this project
+final version of this project.